Median voting rule: Proof of strategyproofness

 Using similar reasoning, one can prove that the median rule is also group-strategyproof, that is: no coalition has a coordinated manipulation that improves the utility of one of them without harming the others.

 Generalized median rules

 Median with phantoms

 The median rule is not the only strategyproof rule.
 One can construct alternative rules by adding fixed votes, that do not depend on the citizen votes.
 These fixed votes are called "phantoms".
 For every set of phantoms, the rule that chooses the median of the set of real votes + phantoms is group-strategyproof.

 For example, suppose the votes are 30, 40, and 50.
 Without phantoms, the median rule selects 40.
-If we add two phantoms at 0, then the median rule selects 30; if we add two phantoms at 100, the median rule selects 50; if we add medians at 20 and 35, the median rule selects 35.
+If we add two phantoms at 0, then the median rule selects 30; if we add two phantoms at 100, the median rule selects 50; if we add phantoms at 20 and 35, the median rule selects 35.

 Here are some special cases of phantom-median rules, assuming all the votes are between 0 and 100: